-The NCT has not incurred irregular or fruitless expenditure and is proud to have achieved 11 uninterrupted clean audits.
-The NCT managed to contain expenditure within the constrained state grant allocations.
-It adopted austerity measures and continued to deliver services to its stakeholders, despite a significant budget reduction of R7.6 million in the 2020/21 financial year.
-So too with the recent reduction of R1,6 million in the 2023/24 financial year.
+The NCT has not incurred irregular or fruitless expenditures and is proud to have achieved 11 uninterrupted clean audits.
+The NCT managed to contain expenditures within the constrained state grant allocations.
+It adopted austerity measures and continued to deliver services to its stakeholders despite a significant budget reduction of R7.6 million in the 2020/21 financial year and the recent reduction of R1.6 million in the 2023/24 financial year.